ryanjohnsontv/amazon-wish-list-total/README.md

 # Amazon Wish List Total
-A Python-based program that determines the total cost of all items in any given Amazon wish list.
+A simple Python-based program that determines the total cost of all items in any given Amazon wish list.

-Requires BeautifulSoup4
+* Uses bs4, urllib, re, & decimal.